A Guide into Amazon Product Description Writing

 When it comes to scannable content, the first word or sentence is always the most critical.

-Craft the first sentence of every paragraph like your sales pitch depends on it—it
+- Choose the first sentence of every paragraph like your sales pitch depends on it—it does 100%

 People take a keen interest in the first word of the sentence.
 An Amazon product description writer should not waste it on a flat word.
 Try one of the power words here.